 What is Feminist Therapy?

 Feminist Therapy is about supporting and focusing on issues that are unique to women as a whole.
-This can be all encompassing.
 Women and men relate differently to the world.
-Many women relate to their environment through relationships and their sense of connection to those around them.
+Women’s issues tend to relate to their environment through relationships and their sense of connection to those around them.
 Feminist therapy is about collaboration, forming a relationship focused on connection and not power.
-It is about educating women about the impact that societal sexism embeds in one’s culture, and how it affects one’s life overall, and teaching women skills that empower them and enhance their sense of self-esteem.
+It is about educating and collaborating with women in learning about the impact that societal sexism embeds in one’s culture, how it affects one’s life overall, and teaching women skills that empower them and enhance their sense of self-esteem.
 The goal is to help a woman develop and maintain a strong sense of self, build upon their innate capabilities, enhance their creativity and to develop a foundation of understanding that all of this is within their ability and power!
 Feminism is about the empowerment of a woman in her life while maintaining and supporting healthy relationships in her life.
+It is also about challenging the position society places upon women to assume a victim or dependent role.

-In feminist therapy, the idea is NOT about blaming males for the problems of women.
-There is nothing helpful in doing this.
-The goal is to help both men and women learn about and explore the impact that systemic sexism, social roles of gender, and expectations placed upon us due to our gender have on us as individuals, couples, families and in the larger social context.
-It is an empowering form of therapy aimed at helping women gain an understanding about the impact gender has on our lives, how to define our lives according to our terms, to become truer to who we are as individuals, couples and families.
+In feminist therapy, the idea is NOT about blaming males for the problems of women but rather identifying the impact sexism has within one’s life.
+The goal is to help all genders learn about and explore the impact that systemic sexism, social roles of gender, and expectations placed upon us due to our gender have on us as individuals, couples, families and in the larger social context.
+It is an empowering form of therapy aimed at helping women gain an understanding about the impact gender has on our lives, how to define our lives according to our own terms, to become truer to who we are as individuals and within our interpersonal relationships.
 Feminist therapy deals with understanding a social system that is oppressive to women, that directly impacts women’s lives on every level.

 If you are a woman of color, a lesbian or transgendered women, you have doubled and even tripled the conflicting social role and expectations to endure.
 Which do you prioritize – your gender, your ethnicity, or your sexuality?
 Your alliances are pulled; you have to be ten times more of everything for basic recognition.
 And social demands of your very being, your body, and your spirit are assaulted.
 Many people of color experience a feeling of alienation from society.
 They experience a feeling of trying to belong to conflicting worlds, but never really belonging in one or the other.
 This experience is more noticeable, the further away from the idealized image of the white, well-to-do, independent male you are, or how far away you are from the idealized socially defined role of female.